squidsoup/kiwipycon-2016-youngcoders/students.md

 GPIO.output(7,True)
 ```

+6. Click *File > Save* and save this file as `led.py`.

-6. Click *Run > Run Module* in IDLE to run this program.
+7. Click *Run > Run Module* in IDLE to run this program.
 You should see the LED turn on.

 To turn the LED off again, you can make a change to your program, and run it again: